pmarshall24/climate-outlook/_build/html/_sources/watershed_conditions.md

 :align: center
 ```

-- Total precipitation was 50% of normal between May 1 and Sep 30
+- The first half of November was very wet, but the month ended with a long dry spell
-- Atmospheric Rivers delivered heavy rainfall in mid-October and early November.
+- Heaviest rainfall came on the Remembrance Day long weekend
-- The Lower Capilano Watershed received over 100 mm of rain on Oct 18
+- 2023 will be among the driest of the past 20 years (even with heavy rain in Dec.)
 +++
-Check out the [](air-temp.ipynb) section for more information
+Check out the [](precip.ipynb) section for more information

 :::